kmotoko/desktop-guideline/packages.md

 ```
 + Increase the `linter` checking interval to a higher value, e.g. `1000ms`.
 + `Editorconfig` conflicts with the `whitespace` core plugin, therefore disable the latter.

-### Virtualbox
-Get it from the official Virtualbox website.